Happy new year, people! Welcome to 2015!

 At that time, though, I carried a lot of arrogance.
 I think human beings always do and always will without exception, but it had a death grip on me back then, and I didn’t even know it.
-It had such a death grip on me that during some petty argument between me and my ex post-split, someone who tried to talk to me afterward — I just shot back at her.
-I said, “If you had been through what I have been through, you’d be doing the exact same thing.”
+It had such a death grip on me that during some petty argument between me and my ex post-split, someone tried to talk to me afterward, and I just shot back at her and said, “If you had been through what I have been through, you’d be doing the exact same thing.”
 The words themselves were fine, but my tone is what counted.
 My tone said, “Shut up, you idiot.
 You have no idea.
 Go away.”

 By not looking at the large-scale assault, I blinded myself to the escapability of my own, and I went rogue rather than relying on others, especially the Lord Jesus, to fight the large scale battle, rather than wasting my resources of emotions, thoughts, and actions on tiny skirmishes that in the end served no purpose but to cut off the world around me so I’d have only myself and my smallness to focus on.
 When we focus on ourselves, we are incapable of seeing how big the fight is, and the army, and the Lord.

-I wasn’t and am not the only one who deals and will ever deal with depression, anger, short-sightedness, hyper-vigilance, and pride.
+I wasn’t and am not the only one who deals with depression, anger, short-sightedness, hyper-vigilance, and pride.
 Acknowledging this fact alerts me to something much more important: it doesn’t matter the “size” of our problems.
 What matters is that problems are common to mankind.
 Whatever we’ve done, whatever’s been done to us, is nothing new.
-Though there is a difference between our experiences and those of whom we know, there is no reason to use these differences to alienate each other.
+Though there is a difference between our experiences and those of others, there is no reason to use these differences to alienate each other.

-Sure, we can look at pain as being more intense by one crime than another, or by one person’s sensitivity compared to another, but if we keep looking at it like that, are we really winning the battle, or is Satan turning the warriors of the Lord against each other?
+Sure, we can look at pain by one crime than another as being more intense, or by one person’s sensitivity compared to another, but if we keep looking at it like that, are we really winning the battle, or is Satan turning the warriors of the Lord against each other?
 Why should the level of our pain be of any consequence other than helping us tend to each other when we are most in need?
 Why does it matter if someone’s problems are less complicated, or if the grief they experience is nothing compared to yours?

 Whether your pain is great or small is of no consequence to the love of Christ which brings healing to both the broken and the dead.
 To Him, affliction is not a matter of degree.
 It’s a matter of fact.
 We shouldn’t separate ourselves from people who experience “less” pain than we do because “they don’t know real pain.”
 The degree of a person’s pain isn’t a reason to dismiss it.
 We should join together because we all experience pain, and it’s all real.